Join a group to explore issues of race and racism, and ways we can have a positive impact together.

 Studying pertinent history of race/racism

-Understanding structural racism in a white society
+Understanding structural racism in a white-majority society

 Processing current situations or recent situations faced by participants